Jefferson Parish is named for Thomas Jefferson, who was President of the United States from 1801 to 1809.

 Contractor: F B Hull Construction Company.

 Description: The building faces north and is a three story buff colored brick and stone structure.
+The building is located in the center of Gretna.
 The north front has a large portico with three arches and recessed entrance on the first story and four columns rising to a pediment at the roof line.
 A cornice runs between the first and second stories and below the flat roof line.
 The building extends south with lower center section.
 The annex on the south side was built in 1929.
 The building was the former Jefferson Parish Court House until 1956 and is now the City Hall.

 Parish Courthouse – Grenta